cicsdev/cics-java-liberty-sqlj/README.md

     ```
     where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC and SQLJ drivers

-1. Edit the server.xml and add the DB2 JCC driver to the Liberty global library as shown in the supplied sample [`server.xml`](etc/config/server.xml).
+1. Edit the server.xml and add the DB2 JCC driver to the Liberty global library as shown in the supplied sample server.xml.
 This enables Web applications to access the required SQLJ Java packages.
     ```xml
     <library id="global">